Premise App

 - Vietnam

-You can sign up with an email and password or continue with Google or Facebook.
+You can sign up with an email and password or continue using Google or Facebook.

 2. Fill Out Your Profile

-Like most get-paid-to platforms, completing your profile helps the app match you with better surveys and local gigs.
+Completing your profile helps the app match you with surveys and tasks that are more relevant to your details.

 - Age